 Copper.
-As a result of the corrosion of copper pipes in buildings and residences on base, copper concentrations in residential tap samples at MCB Camp Pendleton have exceeded the copper CV (100 $\mu$ g/L) and the EPA action level (1,300 $\mu$ g/L) repeatedly since 1993.
-The maximum copper concentration in residential base tap samples occurred in 1993 for the North System (3,370 μg/L) and in 1994 in the South System (3,260 $\mu$ g/L).
+As a result of the corrosion of copper pipes in buildings and residences on base, copper concentrations in residential tap samples at MCB Camp Pendleton have exceeded the copper CV (100 μg/L) and the USEPA action level (1,300 μg/L) repeatedly since 1993.
+The maximum copper concentration in residential base tap samples occurred in 1993 for the North System (3,370 μg/L) and in 1994 in the South System (3,260 μg/L).
 If someone drank only the highest concentration for a lifetime (3,370 μg/L), the maximum possible dose would be 0.433 mg/kg/day for adults and 0.337 mg/kg/day for children.
 In addition, MCB Camp Pendleton personnel might access base drinking water fountains.
 Sampling of various on-base fountains detected a maximum concentration of 6,600 μg/L. Again, assuming base personnel drank only the highest concentration for a lifetime, their maximum potential dose would be 0.849 mg/kg/day.
-Although, these doses are 10 times (adult), 8 times (child), and 21 times (base personnel) greater than the Reference Dose (RfD) established by the EPA for copper (0.04 mg/kg/day), ATSDR determined that adverse health effects would not be expected from the copper concentrations detected in residential tap and drinking water fountain samples for several reasons.
-First, the EPA RfD includes a built-in uncertainty factor of 3,000.
-Second, the NOAELs for copper range from 0.042-814 mg/kg/day.
-The estimated exposure doses are on the much lower end of the reported range of NOAELs based on scientific literature.
-Also, there is a low probability that sensitive individuals would consume a sufficient volume of the first-draw of water-containing the highest copper concentrations-and therefore, toxicity would not likely occur often (NRC 2000).
-As a general rule after water runs for 15-30 seconds, copper concentrations at the tap will often fall below 1,300 μg/L (ATSDR 2004).
+Although, these doses are 10 times (adult), 8 times (child), and 21 times (base personnel) greater than the Reference Dose (RfD) established by the USEPA for copper (0.04 mg/kg/day), ATSDR determined that adverse health effects would not be expected from the copper concentrations detected in residential tap and drinking water fountain samples for several reasons.
+First, the USEPA RfD incorporates an uncertainty factor of 3,000 which accounts for individuals more sensitive to copper toxicity.
+Secondly, NOAELs for copper range from 0.042- 814 mg/kg/day.
+The estimated exposure doses are on the lower end of the reported range of NOAELs reported in the scientific literature.
+Additionally, there is a low probability that sensitive individuals would consume a sufficient volume of the first-draw of water (the water that has remained in the pipes for several hours before being flushed) that contains the highest copper concentrations.
+Therefore, toxicity would not likely occur (NRC 2000).
+As a general rule after water runs for 15-30 seconds, copper concentrations at the tap fall below 1,300 μg/L (ATSDR 2004).

-MCB Camp Pendleton has advised residents when copper concentrations exceed EPA's action level and detailed measures to increase the water's palatability.
-MCB Camp Pendleton is currently implementing a water treatment solution approved by DHS to control copper corrosion in the North System.
+MCB Camp Pendleton has advised residents when copper concentrations exceed USEPA's action level and detailed measures to increase the water's palatability.
+MCB Camp Pendleton is currently implementing a water treatment solution approved by DHS to control copper corrosion in the North

+System.
 MCB Camp Pendleton is also implementing a similar water treatment solution approved by DHS in the South System.
 See Appendix D for more information on copper.